macewanCS/Nodepad--/spec/spec.md

 A user will be able to click the links at the top of the page to browse between the different screens on the site.

-A user can also click on the tabs at the top of each section to go to the screen for that section.
+A user will also be able to navigate the site from the footer.

 ##Logging in